conda/constructor/docs/source/cli-options.md

 Windows installers have the following CLI options available:

+- `/NCRC`: disables the CRC check.
+- `/S` (silent): runs the installer or uninstaller in headless mode.
+Installers created with `constructor 3.10` or later will report information to the active console.
+Note that while the installer output will be reported in the active console, the uninstaller output will happen in a new console.
+See below for different invocation examples.
+- `/Q` (quiet): do not report to the console in headless mode.
+Only relevant when used with `/S` (see above).
+Also works for the uninstallers.
 - `/InstallationType=[JustMe|AllUsers]`: This flag sets the installation type.
 The default is `JustMe`. `AllUsers` might require elevated privileges.
 - `/AddToPath=[0|1]`: Whether to add the installation directory to the `PATH` environment